v12technology/fluxtion/docs/learning/learning-into.md

 ## Streaming api

-Fluxtion offers a declarative coding style to create event processing logic.
-The build statements create a class that extends StaticEventProcessor, which can be used in the application.
-Declarative logic describes, the real-time complex event processing needs of the application.
+Fluxtion offers a declarative coding style to express event processing logic, describing the real-time complex event processing needs of the application.
+The build statements are used to generate a class that extends StaticEventProcessor and encapsulates the required behaviour.
+A generated StaticEventProcessor is embedded in the application to process an event stream.

-This guide is focused on the logic construction, integration is covered elsewhere (link to be provided when written).
+This guide is focused on the logical construction of processing.
+Integration of event streams is covered elsewhere (link to be provided when written).

 ### Select
 In order to subscribe to a stream of events, declare a java type and issue a [select](https://github.com/v12technology/fluxtion/tree/{{site.fluxtion_version}}/extensions/streaming/builder/src/main/java/com/fluxtion/ext/streaming/builder/factory/EventSelect.java#L35) statement.